geb/geb/README.md

 ### Build Environment

 Geb builds with [Gradle](http://www.gradle.org/ "Home - Gradle").
-You do not need to have Gradle installed to work with the Geb build as gradle provides an executable wrapper that you use to drive the build.
+You do not need to have Gradle installed to work with the Geb build as Gradle provides an executable wrapper that you use to drive the build.

 On UNIX type environments this is `gradlew` and is `gradlew.bat` on Windows.